tobeva/tobeva.com/content/about/past/cloud/_index.md

 in some sense, is just a single large computer.
 The dozens of cloud services are like the Operating System API's that desktop applications used to use.
-The abstraction level is much higher, since one API call might hide the work of thousands of of machines, but the same principles of good design and engineering still apply.
+The abstraction level is much higher, since one API call might hide the work of thousands of machines, but the same principles of good design and engineering still apply.

 ![Carmera 2](carmera-2.jpg)